Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 Cultural and Symbolic Importance

-For the Amazigh people of Iwziwn, Lake Ifni carries spiritual symbolism:
+For the Amazigh people of Iwziwn, Ifni Lake carries spiritual symbolism:

 • Legends: Local oral traditions describe the lake as sacred, with spirits guarding its waters.